dandepeched/Hackintosh-ThinkPad-E580/README.md

 # Hackintosh configuration for Lenovo ThinkPad E580

-Tested with 20KS003AXS configuration on macOS Mojave (10.14)
+Tested on 20KS003AXS model with macOS Mojave (10.14)

 Everything seems to be working except:
 * Native Wi-Fi (Intel AC 3165)